Share this post on:

 According to Keirsey, everyone can engage in both observation and introspection.
 People are observant when they touch objects or otherwise perceive the world through their five senses.
 When people reflect and focus on their internal world, they are introspective.

 However, individuals cannot simultaneously engage in observation and introspection.
-The extent to which people are more observant or reflective directly affects their behavior.
+A person’s behaviors are directly affected by the extent to which they are more observant or reflective.

 Observant people focus on practical matters such as food, shelter, and their immediate relationships.
-Carl Jung used the word Sensation when describing people who prefer Concrete perception.
+Carl Jung used “Sensation” to describe people who prefer Concrete perception.

 Reflective people are more ‘head in the clouds’ and abstract in their views.
 They focus on global or theoretical issues such as equality or engineering.
 Carl Jung used the word Intuition when describing people who prefer Abstract perception.